muygalan/Blog/_posts/2018-03-10-symbolic-links.md

 ![](/blog/assets/img/symbolic-links/winmenu.png)

 Although this achieves my main purpose, the paranoia and OCD in me prefers to up the ante.
-I want to be able to have these files backed up on my cloud in case I want to access them from another computer or my laptop takes a nose dive.
+I want to be able to have these files backed up on my cloud in case I want to access them from another computer or if my laptop takes a nose dive.
 I'm sure anyone who's had the misfortune of losing digital work wishes they had a duplicate stored safely somewhere else.

 ## Symbolic Links